mdmosby/mdmosby.github.io/_tabs/about.md

 This blog is an attempt to organize and archive findings, thoughts, complaints and philosophy on the above.

-_This blog is based on my personal opinion and in no way reflect the position(s) of my employer(s) whoever they may be at the time._
+_This blog is based on my personal opinion and in no way reflects the position(s) of my employer(s) whoever they may be at the time._